Best Teas to Protect the Liver and Help with Fatty Liver Disease

 Click here to check its price on Amazon

-This tea is made of all organic and natural ingredients which are known to support liver health, but a different mix if we compare it to the recommended tea above.
+This tea is made in the USA and uses a blend of tea ingredients which are known to support liver health, but a different mix if we compare it to the one above.

-This one has Milk Thistle – which is by far the best natural choice as you probably know already, but also dandelion root, burdock root, ginger root, turmeric root, peppermint leaves, fennel seeds, licorice root, and Calendula Flower.
+This one has Milk Thistle – which is by far the best natural choice as you probably know already, but also turmeric root, burdock root, dandelion root, ginger, cilantro, parsley, nettle leaf, and cayenne pepper.

 Plenty of goodies!

 These herbs have been used for centuries to help regulate the body’s natural detoxification process.
-The ingredients in this tea help cleanse and detox the liver, while promoting healthy digestion.
+The ingredients in this tea are said to help cleanse and detox the liver, while promoting healthy digestion.

-I used to drink this tea for a couple of months, and I really liked it, basically feeling how my digestive system feels healthier.
+I used to drink this tea for a couple of months, and I really liked it, basically feeling how my digestive system feels healthier – and that cayenne pepper flavor certainly made everything more interesting.

-The taste is a bit strong in my opinion, with the earthy flavor coming from the budrock and the particular, spicy tingle from the ginger mixed with peppermint, so it’s perfect for those looking for something tastier than water.
+Taste is a bit strong in my opinion, with the earthy flavor coming from the budrock and the particular, spicy tingle (there’s also the ginger to contribute to it), so it’s perfect for those looking for something tastier than water.

 Have in mind that this particular tea doesn’t come in teabags, so you will need a tea strainer for it.